AbinayaKA/assembly-automation-framework/README.md

   3. utils: Includes WebDriver functionalities and and config reader file to read input data
   4. pages and tests: Includes test cases and corresponding page objects

+Test Execution:
+AssemblyAutomationProject.xml must be executed which includes all the three classes.